microsoftgraph/microsoft-graph-docs-contrib/concepts/overview.md

 ## Access Microsoft Graph at scale

-Microsoft Graph data connect provides a set of tools to build products with Microsoft Graph data at scale, while providing granularity and security featres as well.
-With data connect, you can use Azure tools to build intelligent apps that:
+Microsoft Graph data connect provides a set of tools to access data on Microsoft Graph at scale, while allowing administrators granular consent and full control over their Microsoft Graph data.
+Data connect streamlines the delivery of this data to Microsoft Azure.
+Using Azure tools, you can build intelligent apps that:

 - Find you the closest expert on a topic to you in your organization
 - Automate knowledge base creation